-Southwark council and NHS South East London Clinical Commissioning Group (CCG) (formerly Southwark Clinical Commissioning Group) are partners in the provision of services to support reduced hospital admissions and length of stay.
+Southwark council and NHS South East London Clinical Commissioning Group (CCG) are partners in the provision of services to support reduced hospital admissions and length of stay.
 Joint arrangements of this type are permitted under Section 75 of the National Health Service Act 2006.
 The BCF provides various services to residents of Southwark who benefit from specific targeted interventions, as well as supporting hospitals to treat people closer to their homes and communities.
 The council is the lead authority for the arrangement.